Formosa Plastics Corp: St James Parish, Louisiana

 In April 2018, Formosa Plastics and sister corporation Formosa Petrochemical Corporation announced a new US$9.4 billion chemical manufacturing complex, set to be located across a 2,400-acre site in St. James Parish, Louisiana.
 Branded as "The Sunshine Project," the complex, made up of 14 facilities, including 10 plants, would produce ethylene glycol, polyethylene, and polypropylene.
 Construction was initially set to begin in 2019, with the initial opening date set for 2024 and the final stage of the development being completed by approximately 2029.
 The Louisiana Department of Environmental Quality (LDEQ) approved the air permits for the project in January 2020.

 In February 2020, Earthjustice filed a lawsuit to challenge LDEQ's approval of the air permits.
 Sharon Lavigne and a number of other community activists also filed suit via their nonprofit, Rise St. James, and helped stall the project as of June 2021.
 Lavigne won the 2021 Goldman Environmental Prize for her opposition toward Formosa's plans.

-On September 14, 2022, District Judge Trudy White cancelled air quality permits for the new facility issued to Formosa by the LDEQ, effectively delaying the start of the project.
-Formosa announced they would appeal the ruling.
+On September 14, 2022, District Judge Trudy White cancelled air quality permits for the new facility issued to Formosa by the LDEQ.
+Formosa appealed the ruling and won in appellate court in 2024.